 Perhaps one of the most celebrated cats in the workplace was (still is?)
 Station Master cat in Japan.
 She helped improve customer service and company profits.

 Look, if the Prime Minister of the UK can have a cat at No 10 Downing Street so can lots of other workplaces.
-He is Larry the mouser of Downing Street.
+He is Larry the mouser of Downing Street fighting with the Foreign Office cat Palmerston.
 He was rehomed from Battersea Dogs & Cats Home.

 A cat in a workplace usually refers to a home office, shop, café or industrial unit but rarely the conventional office.
 Isn’t it time for a change?